beginning of content

 People who have taken a lot of cannabis can experience:

-Anxiety and panic symptoms are commonly seen in cannabis use, and daily use is linked with increased risk for suicide attempts especially among adolescents.
+Anxiety and panic symptoms are also seen with cannabis use.
+Daily use is linked with an increased risk for suicide attempts, especially among adolescents.

 Vaping cannabis

-Vaping cannabis means breathing in vapor from heated cannabis.
-Some people think it's safer than smoking marijuana because it might have fewer harmful chemicals.
+Vaping cannabis means breathing in vapour from heated cannabis.
+Some people think this is safer than smoking marijuana.
 Vaping can still hurt your lungs and may make you dependent on cannabis.
 Vaping may also cause burn injuries.

 Can cannabis cause long-term problems?